Salesforce

 - Upsert: Inserts new and updates existing records.

-Primary key: Select the unique identifier fields to match your record between your source and destination (this is usually the email or ID).
+Select the unique identifier field to match your record between your source and destination (this is usually the email or ID).

-Map the column from your data model to the property in Salesforce.
+Configure the field mapping between your source and destination.
+Map the column from your source model to the property in Salesforce.